-As a social cognitive psychologist, I am interested in how people process information about their social world.
-My research focuses on social questions like “Does the race of a suspect influence an officer’s decision to use lethal force?” and “Does the way a person construes a goal influence their self-control?”
-To answer these questions, I analyze behavior across multiple levels (social, cognitive) with multiple methods (experimental studies, secondary data analysis, and computational modeling).
+As a social cognitive psychologist, I am interested in how people act towards individuals from different social groups, as defined by things like race, gender, and attractiveness.
+My research focuses on social questions like “Does the race of a suspect influence an officer’s decision to use lethal force?” and “Are attractive but unqualified job candidates more likely to be hired than unattractive but qualified candidates?”
+To answer these questions, I analyze behavior across multiple areas (social, cognitive) with multiple methods (experimental studies, secondary data analysis, and computational modeling).

 I am also concerned with increasing the reproducibility of psychological science.
 This concern manifests in my own research, as well as my work on meta-science and replication.
 Read below for a description of my ongoing research projects.

 Recent shootings of unarmed Black men have raised questions about police use of lethal force.
-Why do officers and civilians mistakenly shoot unarmed people?
-What roles do race, expertise, and prior information play in this decision?
-And how can we reduce those mistakes through training?
+Why do officers and civilians mistakenly shoot unarmed people, and what roles do civilian race, officer expertise, and prior information play in this decision?

 I am committed to increasing research standards and reproducibility in psychological science.
 Materials and data from all my work may be found here.
 I have also contributed to several large-scale projects on reproducibility, including the Reproducibility Project and Many Labs 3.
 In addition, I have also contributed to the discipline by conducting high-powered replications of embodiment research.
 This work has focused on the role of physical states on cleanliness and physical posture on power.